369gtech/Tokenomics/README.md

 </p><p>
 1. monoGames Token (MTG) Air Drop Over 5 Years

-The monoGames Token (MTG) will be distributed in the pre-sale and also allocated in a 5 year reward air drop systems to make monoGames work and more importantly create a  sustainable ecosystem.
+The monoGames Token (MTG) will be distributed in the pre-special giveaway/sale and also allocated in a 5 year reward airdrop systems to make monoGames Token a community Token, giving the community to power to set the value and more importantly create a sustainable ecosystem.
 There will be approximately 900,000,000,000 monoGames Tokens (MTG) distributed to the monoGames Metaverse which interacts with The Real World.
 Here is how the monoGames Token (MTG) will be distributed;
 </p>
 <br>
 <table class="center">